-When adding the compost and fertilizer ensure that the soil is mixed in toughly.
+When adding the compost and fertilizer ensure that the soil is mixed in roughly.
 You do not want to use compost which has seeds, fungus, or could otherwise damage the seed.
-Clean Compost (or topsoil like compost) is preferred.
+Preferred a clean compost (or topsoil like compost.)

 2) Build your rainwater irrigation system between the rows